 Please read the application instructions below before completing the online application at the bottom of this page.

 We are no longer accepting applications for Fall 2018 enrollment.
-Applications for Fall 2019 may be submitted via OTCAS beginning in July 2018.
+Applications for Summer 2019 may be submitted via OTCAS beginning in July 2018.

 St. Catherine undergraduate students who are pursuing an approved dual-degree plan do not apply for the MAOT program using the OTCAS system.
 Information listed on this web page is for entry-level applicants only; application materials and instructions for dual-degree students will be available from the Office of Graduate Admission in September 2018.
 Dual-degree students may contact Mary Palin, MAOT admission counselor, for information about admission requirements.

 Applications for the entry-level MAOT program are submitted via the Occupational Therapy Centralized Application Service (OTCAS) online.
-The application cycle is open July - December 1 for classes beginning the following fall; all required materials listed below must be received by OTCAS no later than December 1.
-Applications and materials submitted after the deadline will not be reviewed.
+The application cycle is open July - January 1 for classes beginning the following summer; all required materials listed below must be received by OTCAS no later than January 1.
+Applications and materials submitted after the final deadline will not be reviewed.

 The following materials must be submitted directly to OTCAS: